On-disk format and design#

 The pw_kvs module stores data as a log of entries written sequentially into flash sectors.
 This append-only design enables safe recovery from unexpected power loss.
 The system is designed primarily for NOR flash, which is common in embedded systems.
-It does not include features required for NAND flash, such as bad block management, as these are typically handled by a dedicated flash translation layer (FTL).
+It does not include features required for NAND flash, such as bad block management, as a dedicated flash translation layer (FTL) typically handles these.

-The flash memory managed by pw_kvs is divided into sectors.
-The KVS operates as a log-structured file system, meaning data is only ever appended to the log; it is never modified in place.
+pw_kvs divides flash memory into sectors.
+The KVS operates as a log-structured file system, meaning pw_kvs always appends data to the log; it never modifies data in place.

-Entries are written one after another into the current active sector.
-When a key is updated, a new entry containing the new value is written to the end of the log.
-The previous entry for that key is now considered “stale.”
-Deletes are handled similarly, by writing a special “tombstone” entry.
+pw_kvs writes entries one after another into the current active sector.
+When updating a key, pw_kvs writes a new entry containing the new value to the end of the log. pw_kvs considers the previous entry for that key “stale.” pw_kvs handles deletes similarly, by writing a special “tombstone” entry.

-Each piece of data in the KVS is stored in an “entry” packet.
+pw_kvs stores each piece of data in an “entry” packet.
 This packet contains metadata alongside the key and value.
-The structure is designed to be compact and efficient for embedded systems.
+The structure is compact and efficient for embedded systems.

 Field